Privacy Policy

 Transport Security

-- TLS 1.3: All connections to our services use TLS 1.3 encryption
+- TLS encryption: All connections to our services are encrypted in transit using TLS

 - HSTS: HTTP Strict Transport Security is enforced with a minimum 1-year max-age